ibm-cloud-docs/openshift/openshift_clusters.md

     </tr>
     <tr>
     <td><code>--workers <em>&lt;number&gt;</em></code></td>
     <td>Specify the number of worker nodes to include in the cluster.
-Note that you must have at least 2 worker nodes per zone in each worker pool to run the default OpenShift components.</td>
+If you do not specify this option, a cluster with the minimum value of 2 is created.
+For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
+This value is optional.</td>
     </tr>
     <tr>
     <td><code>--pod-subnet</code></td>